Getting legal assistance

 Pro bono (free) legal services by attorneys

 Attorneys in South Africa provide 24 hours per year of pro bono (free) legal assistance to indigent members of the public on a compulsory basis.
-Pro bono is administered by the four provincial law societies where attorneys are registered.
+Pro bono is administered by the Legal Practice Council, where attorneys are registered.

 How do you qualify for a pro bono (free) attorney?